-"STEM Explorers powered by Green Teens" explores the importance of the natural world and promote environmental advocacy through interactive education programs.
-See what our Summer 2020 Green Teens are cooking up for everyone to do in their own neighborhood or local park.
-More ideas every Sunday and Monday on Facebook and Instagram!
+"STEM Explorers powered by Green Teens" explores the importance of the natural world and promotes environmental advocacy through interactive education programs.

 Gather up anything you can (rocks, sticks, shells, petals, etc.) and use them to create beautiful patterns.
 Leave your mandala so that others can see!